-I had experienced what most parents fear whenever their child reaches teenage years, and I used to think that some people who said raising teenagers is hard are exaggerating.
+I had experienced what most parents fear handling teens, and I used to think that some people who said raising teens is hard are exaggerating.
 But boy, they were right about it.
 Teens are unpredictable and complicated.

 I was thinking to myself, “My daughter will be the same little person I used to carry and cuddle around.
 It’s not like she’s transforming into some monster!”

 Is counseling with teens effective?

 Raising A Teenager Is Not That Easy

 When my daughter turned 15, she met a lot of different people at school.
 She was influenced by how they thought, acted, and dresses.
 There were times I stopped her from leaving the house because she was wearing something that never for a thousand years will I be thinking of wearing.
 She told me, “Mom, it’s the 21st century, duh!”
 She also skipped class, and there was a time I found a pack of cigarettes in her pocket while I was doing the laundry.
 I heard her curse, and there was even a time when she came home past her curfew all smelling alcohol.

 I know and I believe it was my fault as I was too busy making a living, but what can I do?
 I had to!
 Her dad left us when she was seven, and ever since then, I had been working double to make sure she gets the same opportunity as other kids.
 I don’t want her to pity herself and feel the absence of her dad.

 My Trip At The Principal’s Office For My Teen

 One day, I was called to the principal’s office because she was failing.
 Her adviser said my teen’s afraid she’s not going to move up if she continues to misbehave.
 I then said to myself, “I don’t want this life for her, and I know where this is heading.
 I love her so much, and I’m her only parent.
 I have to do everything in my power to wean her from this path.”